tensorflow/models/official/resnet/README.md

 ### Setup

 You simply need to have the latest version of TensorFlow installed.
-First make sure you've [added the models folder to your Python path](/official/#running-the-models).
+First make sure you've [added the models folder to your Python path](/official/#running-the-models); otherwise you may encounter an error like `ImportError: No module named official.resnet`.

 Then download and extract the CIFAR-10 data from Alex's website, specifying the location with the `--data_dir` flag.
 Run the following: